 Give the speaking assessment card to the candidate, stating which card has been given.
 Allow the candidate 2-3 minutes to prepare for the conversation.
 The candidate may ask questions during this phase for clarification, but do not allow the candidate to make written notes.
 The speaking assessment must be recorded throughout this period.

-G Working in the media
+G Working together